orbitdb/field-manual/01_Tutorial/01_Basics.md

 ## Chapter 1 - Laying the Foundation

-> The basics of OrbitDB include installing OrbitDB (and IPFS), setting up an isomorphic project that runs in both Node.js and the browser, creating databases, and understanding how to choose data stores.
+> The basics of OrbitDB include installing OrbitDB (and IPFS), setting up an isomorphic project that runs in both Node.js and the browser, creating databases, and understanding how to choose datastores.

 <div>
   <h3>Table of Contents</h3>